Electric vehicles (EVs) challenge the traditional understanding of gears in cars, as most have only a single-speed transmission.

 The basics of gears in traditional vehicles

-Why do electric vehicles typically have one gear?
+Why do electric cars typically have one gear?

 Electric cars don’t have gears in the traditional sense like their diesel-guzzling cousins.
 The majority of electric vehicles have a single-speed transmission.
 The reason is that electric motors can deliver power efficiently over a wide range of speeds.
 In layman’s terms, it’s like having a universal TV remote that can control everything without needing a manual, trying every remote button or calling your tech-savvy daughter for help.